-WASHINGTON, May 22, 2012 /PRNewswire-USNewswire/ -- The National Mediation Board (NMB) today announced the voting schedule for Pinnacle/Colgan/Mesaba Flight Attendants to determine union representation.
-Voting instructions will be sent to over 1,800 Flight Attendants on June 18, 2012 and voting will close July 16, 2012.
-The election was called after the Association of Flight Attendants-CWA (AFA) achieved more than a majority showing of interest to conduct an election with AFA as a choice on the ballot.
-AFA already represents approximately 600 Flight Attendants at pre-merger Mesaba.
+WASHINGTON, Nov.
+14, 2011 /PRNewswire-USNewswire/ -- The National Mediation Board (NMB) today announced the voting schedule for Atlantic Southeast and ExpressJet Flight Attendants to determine union representation.
+Balloting instructions will be sent to the over 2,300 Flight Attendants on November 30 and voting will close December 21, 2011.
+The Association of Flight Attendants-CWA, AFL-CIO (AFA) already represents approximately 1,200 Flight Attendants at Atlantic Southeast Airlines.

-The representation election is not a vote for one contract or another: All contracts remain in effect after the election.
+The representation election is not a vote for one contract or the other.
+Both contracts remain in effect after the election.
+When it comes time to negotiate a single contract for the combined Flight Attendant group, the best contract provisions from each contract will provide the floor for negotiations.
 AFA negotiates based on the priorities set by Flight Attendants through surveys, meetings and direct member feedback to elected Flight Attendant leaders.

 The Association of Flight Attendants is the world's largest Flight Attendant union.
 Focused 100 percent on Flight Attendant issues, AFA has been the leader in advancing the Flight Attendant profession for over 65 years.
 Serving as the voice for Flight Attendants in the workplace, in the aviation industry, in the media and on Capitol Hill, AFA has transformed the Flight Attendant profession by raising wages, benefits and working conditions.
-Nearly 60,000 Flight Attendants at 21 airlines come together to form AFA, part of the 700,000-member strong Communications Workers of America (CWA), AFL-CIO.
-Visit us at www.afacwa.org.
+Nearly 60,000 Flight Attendants at 24 airlines come together to form AFA, part of the 700,000-member strong Communications Workers of America (CWA), AFL-CIO.
+More election information at www.yourafa.org.

 SOURCE Association of Flight Attendants-CWA (AFA-CWA)